matthew-brett/curious-git/curious_journey.rst

 Following our new standard staging workflow, that means:

-* Get the files you want from the old commit into the working directory, and the staging area;
+* get the files you want from the old commit into the working directory, and the staging area;
-* Make a new commit from the staging area.
+* make a new commit from the staging area.

 For our simple SAP system, that looks like this: